 - Stop and reverse the symptoms of acromegaly

-Drugs may be given to reduce the level of GH secretion.
-These include medications that act like dopamine (dopamine agonists) and growth hormone antagonists.
+Your doctor may prescribe medication to reduce the level of GH secretion.
+These include medications that act like dopamine and growth hormone antagonists.

 In most cases, removal of the tumor through surgery is the preferred treatment.
 This can be done with a tranassphenoidal operation (through the nose) without disturbing the brain or the eye nerves.

 Once your surgeon removes the tumor, the imbalance of IGF and GH hormone returns to normal; this may take several months.
 Many acromegaly symptoms improve, and you can eventually sleep better and discontinue taking medications for diabetes and high blood pressure.
 This usually takes weeks to months.

 Unfortunately, many of the physical changes do not revert back to their original appearance; however, certain features such as skin appearance usually improve.